Selection and Influence in Cultural Dynamics: Discussion and Conclusions

-We provided a nearly complete treatment of the global model, showing that the system always converges from any initial mass vector, and providing a complete characterization of stable equilibria.
 An open question is to predict the equilibrium to which the system converges starting from a given initial mass vector.
 We suspect that with probability 1 over possible starting states, the system converges to an equilibrium in which the active nodes form an independent set.

 The local model involves, at its heart, a dynamical system on the population fractions that is complicated even for small numbers of variables.
 As such, it raises many interesting and challenging questions, and we have made progress on some of these.
 In particular, we know that on paths of length 3 (for $\alpha > 1$) and at most 5 (for $\alpha = 1$), the system converges from any starting state.
 However, it is open whether convergence occurs for all graphs.
-On the stability frontier, for $\alpha>1$, we conjecture that the only stable equilibria are those in which the active nodes have pairwise distance at least $3$.
-We showed that such equilibria are indeed stable, and that a number of other equilibria are unstable --- including ones in which the active nodes form any other independent set, or ones in which they form a {\em locally balanced graph} (a class that includes bipartite graphs).
-Finally, we would like to raise an even more challenging question: does the dynamical system defined by the general model always converge?
+On the stability frontier, for $\alpha>1$, we conjecture that the only Lyapunov-stable equilibria are those in which the active nodes have pairwise distance at least $3$.
+We showed that such equilibria are indeed Lyapunov-stable, and that a number of other equilibria are not Lyapunov-stable --- including ones in which the active nodes form any other independent set, or ones in which they form a {\em locally balanced graph} (a class that includes bipartite graphs).
+Finally, we would like to raise an even more challenging question: does the dynamical system defined by the general model --- or even the general model --- always converge?

 {}